What would the world be like without financial technology? Most likely, it would be a much more complicated place to live.

 There is no way to change the world without disrupting the status quo.
 And that’s what fintech is good at – it’s disruptive by nature.
 It can potentially upset the traditional financial order and help to overcome essential issues.

-It can also help to level the playing field for people who have been left out of the financial system.
+It can also help to level the playing field for people left out of the financial system.
 And it can help to reduce corruption and promote transparency in financial institutions.

 As an example, John Mackowiak, Advyzon‘s Chief Business Development Officer, shared his company’s story of being a successful disruptor: